HenkT28/pands-problem-set/README.md

 # Problem Set Solutions 2019 - Programming and Scripting

-This document contains the ten problems for Problem Set Solutions 2019, for Programming and Scripting module (GMIT  H.Dip Data Analytics  Academic Year 2018 - 2019).
+This readme contains the 10 problems, and script solutions for Problem Set Assessment 2019, for Programming and Scripting module (GMIT H.Dip Data Analytics - Academic Year 2019 - 2020).

 ## Getting Started - how to download the repository